 Both LQA and PLR are steps that assess the quality of localized texts formatted as they will be presented to users.
-Basically, they consist in a linguistic review to check that in the process of formatting and embedding text into websites, apps or videos, for instance, no error has been skipped nor introduced.
-In addition, LQA and PLR are the final proofing phase, where reviewers flag missed grammar, punctuation or spelling mistakes.
+Basically, they consist of a linguistic review to check that in the process of formatting and embedding text into websites, apps, or videos, for instance, no error has been skipped or introduced.
+In addition, LQA and PLR are the final proofing phase, where reviewers flag missed grammar, punctuation, or spelling mistakes.

 Format and Quality: PLR

 Post Layout Review, also called Post Layout Linguistic Proofreading (PLLP), refers to the linguistic review of a document after desktop publishing services (DTP).
 Given that DTP specialists are not linguists, they may introduce involuntary errors, or fail to catch them.
 In the PLR step, a reviewer (a linguist of the project or another) searches for omissions, spacing and alignment errors, misspelled or overlapping text, readability, etc. If something needs improvement, reviewers leave concise and clear comments on what needs to be changed, and the file goes back to DTP.